github/docs/content/get-started/using-github/github-mobile.md

 ### Adding, switching, or signing out of accounts

 You can sign into mobile with a user account on {% data variables.product.prodname_ghe_server %}.
-At the bottom of the app, long-press {% octicon "person" aria-label="The person icon" %} **Profile**, then tap {% octicon "plus" aria-label="The plus icon" %} **Add Enterprise Account**.
+At the bottom of the app, long-press {% octicon "person" aria-label="The person icon" %} ****, then tap {% octicon "plus" aria-label="The plus icon" %} **Add Enterprise Account**.
 Follow the prompts to sign in.

 After you sign into mobile with a user account on {% data variables.product.prodname_ghe_server %}, you can switch between the account and your account on {% data variables.product.prodname_dotcom_the_website %}.
 At the bottom of the app, long-press {% octicon "person" aria-label="The person icon" %} **Profile**, then tap the account you want to switch to.